mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

   - **Keep library signals** results in discarding all unaligned signals of the query scan, whereas all unaligned library signals are matched to zero.
 Here, the negative impact of contaminating signals in the query scans are reduced.
-This might be helpful for mixed spectra of multiple compounds, especially during imaging techniques without any further separation.
+This might be helpful for mixed spectra of multiple compounds, especially during imaging techniques without any further separation or all ion fragmentation/data independent fragmentation workflows.
   - **Keep experimental signals** results in discarding all unaligned signals of the library scan, whereas all unaligned query signals are matched to zero.